 4. Add the grain sack to the hot water and steep for 30 minutes between 155-165 degrees.

-5. After 30 minutes, carefully lift the grain sack out of the pot and place into a strainer/colander.
+5. After 30 minutes, carefully lift the grain sack out of the pot and place it into a strainer/colander.
 Rinse the sack over the pot with 1 cup of hot water.
 Let drain then discard.

 6. Place the Nugget pellet hops into a hop sack tying it closed, then trim away excess material.

 9. After the 10-minute Nugget boil has passed (step 7), add the remaining hops (step 8) and simmer at a low boil for another 5 minutes.
 While this is boiling, place the rest of the hops in an airtight container and put in the freezer until it’s time for dry-hopping.